AgileHubAssociation/PeakIT-003-terraform/readme.md

 The repository is split into 6 different scenarios, each with it's own readme and purpose.
 Each scenario also contains the necessary commands in the "commands.tf" file.

+## ToC

+Presentation available in the "presentations" directory at the root of the repo.

 ### Start instructions

 The first steps are to enable to user/service account for each platform.
 For security reasons this should be enabled before starting work and disabled after.